 Breaking Down the Barriers to Follow Through

 You will see a tremendous return on investment when you stay in contact with your customers.
-Many organizations, both large and small, struggle to keep in touch with their customers because it can be such a time-consuming experience.
-However, if you break down the barriers to follow through and set up a system, your organization can keep in front of your clients and be ready to provide solutions when they are ready to buy.
+Many organisations, both large and small, struggle to keep in touch with their customers because it can be such a time-consuming experience.
+However, if you break down the barriers to follow through and set up a system, your organisation can keep in front of your clients and be ready to provide solutions when they are ready to buy.
 Here are a few ways to break down the barriers to follow through.

-Schedule Follow-Through Time - Follow through is a time-consuming process that may slide down your priority list when you are caught up in daily activities.
+Schedule Follow Through Time – Follow through is a time-consuming process that may slide down your priority list when you are caught up in daily activities.
 Build time into your schedule for it and understand that it is a long-term investment of your time, just like saving for retirement saving early and often is the best long-term investment in a fruitful future.